amosstorkey/virgintivocec/README.md

 All being well that should kick off the virgintivocec service.
 A reboot of the pi/pi2 and you should be away.

 # Thanks
 The code is a rehack from cecanyway, licenced under GPL2.
 (C) 2013 Magnus Kulke.
-It also includes the version of libCEC appropriate for current OSMC (again under GPL2).

 I've built this for OSMC on a Pi2.
 Your milage may vary for other platforms.